sdsu-its/key-server/README.md

 # key-server
-Distribute API Keys can Configurations from a Centralized System
+Distribute API Keys from an Configurations from a Centralized System